-information to be disclosed to health professionals who need the information for diagnostic and treatment purposes or local health officials who need the information for prevention and treatment activities.
+Even if specific chemical identity information can be legally withheld from the public, EPCRA section 323 allows the information to be disclosed to health professionals who need the information for diagnostic and treatment purposes or local health officials who need the information for prevention and treatment.
 In non-emergency cases, the health professional must sign a confidentiality agreement with the facility and provide a written statement of need.
-In medical emergencies, the health professional, if requested by the facility, provides these documents as soon as circumstances permit.
+During a medical emergency, the health professional may obtain the specific chemical identity from the facility for treatment.